How to Catch a Raccoon with a Live Trap

 If your property is near a wooded area and you have no fencing, you are more susceptible to having raccoons and other wild animals invade your property.
 Consider blocking off your property with some fencing.

-To avoid raccoons from entering your home, be sure to check the foundation for cracks and crevices.
+To prevent raccoons from entering your home, check the foundation for cracks and crevices.
 These can be sealed with Stuf-Fit Copper Mesh and caulk.
 Stuf-Fit is a breathable material that many animals cannot chew through.
 It will not rust and can be stuffed into cracks and crevices before sealing with caulk.
 Repair any voids or openings around the home or structure, such as damaged screens around windows and dilapidated fences.

 Key Takeaways

-• Raccoons are nocturnal animals.
-They have gray fur, striped tails, and black markings on its face that resembles a mask.
+• Raccoons are nocturnal animals with gray fur, striped tails, and black markings on their faces that resemble masks.
 They are intelligent and curious but can be aggressive when searching for food or when provoked.

 • Bait the live trap with sweet food like marshmallows, making sure it is placed behind the trigger plate of the trap.

 • Check the trap once in the morning and once in the evening.
-Once a raccoon is caught, check with your local authorities to make sure you safely and correctly release it.
+Once a raccoon is caught, check with your local authorities to ensure you safely and correctly release it.

 Questions and Answers